ECONOMICS OF EUROPEAN INTEGRATION

 - Economics of Monetary Union, by Paul De Grauwe, Oxford University Press, 12th edition, paperback, 2018.

-- The titles of some compulsory readings will appear at the end of each set of slides.
+- The titles of some compulsory readings and videos will appear at the end of each set of slides.

-Overall teaching provision will consist of presentations-illustrations of contents by the teacher via streaming.
+Overall teaching provision will consist of presentations-illustrations of contents by the teacher.

-Interactive teaching will find a relevant place under the form of: 1) Explanations through FAQs or web forum; 2) Short students’ interventions; 3) structured e-tivities (students’ individual reports, exercises or case-studies)
+Interactive teaching will find a relevant place under the form of: 1) Explanations following questions by the students or prior requests sent via e-mail; 2) Short students’ interventions; 3) structured activities (students’ individual or collective reports, exercises or case-studies).

 Students are kindly asked to observe the following courtesy rules:

-1. Connect on time to the Teams platform for online classes; do not leave early without prior explicit instructor’s approval;
+1. Attend classes on time; do not leave before the end of the class without prior explicit instructor’s approval;

 Assessment methods and criteria

 Students will be evaluated in a continuous way on the basis of their participation to the class discussions and of the fulfilment of the assigned tasks.
-The intermediate and final online exams are oral and based on at least three questions on the content of all the slides, class discussions and compulsory readings.
-Final grade is based on the intermediate online oral test (30%), on the final online oral exam (30%) and on students’ class participation (40%).
-The ‘cum laude’ will be given only in case of exceptional performances in all three aspects of the evaluation.
+The final exam is written and based on at least three questions on the content of all the slides, class discussions and compulsory readings and videos.
+Final grade is based on the final exam (60%) and on students’ class participation (40%).
+The ‘cum laude’ will be given only in case of exceptional performances in both aspects of the evaluation.

 Final grades will be published on the Esse3 platform within two weeks from the date of the final exam.